 Research and Development on Global Scale

-Delta invests 6% to 7% of the group's annual sales revenue in R&D and has worldwide R&D facilities in Taiwan, China, Thailand, Japan, India, Singapore, the U.S.A., and Europe.
-In 2016, Delta has over 9,000 R&D engineers throughout the world with R&D activities coordinated on a global scale.
+Headquartered in Taiwan, Delta invests 6% to 7% of the group's annual sales revenue in R&D and has worldwide R&D facilities China, Japan, Singapore, the U.S.A., and Europe.
+In 2018, Delta has over 9,000 R&D engineers throughout the world with R&D activities coordinated on a global scale.

 Delta's labs at Research Triangle Park in North Carolina, U.S.A., include the Delta Power Electronics Laboratory, which develops high-efficiency and high-density power conversion products, and the Delta Networks R&D Laboratory, which develops networking products.
 Delta's R&D team in Soest, Germany, focuses on developing key power supply products and technologies for various applications such as hybrid vehicles, super computers, high-end server storage, telecommunications, datacenters, and wind power converters.